Galway: Local government

 With a population of 79,934, Galway is the fourth most populous urban area in the State and the 23rd most populous area of local government.
 Services such as waste collection, recycling, traffic control, parks and housing are controlled by an eighteen-member city council elected to five-year terms by proportional representation through means of the single transferable vote.
 The City Council is chaired by a mayor who is elected to a one-year term by fellow councillors.
 The role of mayor is mainly ceremonial, although they do have the casting vote.
 The first mayor was Peirce Lynch Fitzjohn, elected in 1485.
 The current mayor, Cllr.
 Clodagh Higgins, was elected in June 2022.

-In 1937, the Urban District of Galway became the Borough of Galway, remaining party of County Galway.
-In 1986, the Borough of Galway became the County Borough of Galway and ceased to part of County Galway.
+In 1937, the Urban District of Galway became the Borough of Galway, remaining part of County Galway.
+In 1986, the Borough of Galway became the County Borough of Galway and ceased to be part of County Galway.
 In 2001, it was renamed Galway City.

 The symbols of the office of the Mayor and the emblems of the dignity of the City Council are the Civic Sword (1620s) and the Great Mace (1710) which are carried in procession before the Mayor and Council on solemn civic occasions.
 When not in ceremonial use they can be seen at the Galway City Museum.
 In 1579, Elizabeth I confirmed the city's charter and appointed the Mayor as 'Admiral of the Bay and of the Aran islands'.
 The title, though extant, is rarely used except for ceremonial purposes.

-The highest honour the city can bestow is the Freedom of the city.
-Among the names on the Roll of Honour are: Douglas Hyde, President of Ireland, 1939; Éamon de Valera, Taoiseach, 1946; Seán T. O'Kelly, President of Ireland, 1950; Robert F. Wagner, Mayor of New York, 1961; John F. Kennedy, President of the US, 1963; Pope John Paul II, 1979; Ronald Reagan, President of the US, 1984; Hillary Clinton, 1999; Richard M. Daley, Mayor of Chicago, 2003; Nelson Mandela, 2003; Aung San Suu Kyi, Burmese activist/leader, 2005; Garry Hynes, Druid Theatre Founder, 2006; and Michael D. Higgins, President of Ireland, 2012.
+The highest honour the city can bestow is the freedom of the city.
+Among the names on the roll of honour are: Douglas Hyde, President of Ireland, 1939; Éamon de Valera, Taoiseach, 1946; Seán T. O'Kelly, President of Ireland, 1950; Robert F. Wagner, Mayor of New York, 1961; John F. Kennedy, President of the US, 1963; Pope John Paul II, 1979; Ronald Reagan, President of the US, 1984; Hillary Clinton, 1999; Richard M. Daley, Mayor of Chicago, 2003; Nelson Mandela, 2003; Aung San Suu Kyi, Burmese activist/leader, 2005; Garry Hynes, Druid Theatre Founder, 2006; and Michael D. Higgins, President of Ireland, 2012.